ksagep/fifth-milestone-project-bitcoin/README.md

 ### Media:
     - Am I Responsive for a responsive image in README
     - I took the placeholder pictures from my app for README

+## Unfixed bugs

+I could not solve the plotting issue on the dashboard.
+For plots had to provide integers in the code however I had float64.
+I did not find the proper solution for transformation so I insert images about the results to the dashboard link to these with checkboxes.

 ## Acknowledgements